Want to take a Summer Term class? Retired and ready to pursue your passion? Looking to gain new professional skills? Looking to stay closer to home?

 - Submit the Tuition Exemption form

 Mason welcomes applications from Virginia’s Seniors.
 Under the terms of the Senior Citizens Higher Education Act of 1974, eligible Virginia residents, 60 years or older with a taxable income of less than $23,850 may apply to take university courses for credit in either degree or non-degree seeking status without paying tuition.
 Admitted senior citizens may register to audit courses regardless of income level.

 Senior Citizens are required to meet all admission criteria and deadlines detailed in the Undergraduate or Graduate Non-Degree sections above.
 The University waives the application fee for Seniors enrolling under the Senior Citizens Higher Education Act of 1974.
-The application fee waiver must be requested by the applicant before online application submission.

 The University offers a number of undergraduate and graduate certificate programs.
 Enrollment in a certificate program requires the student to be in degree-seeking status.
 If you are interested in a certificate program, do not submit a non-degree application.

 Non-degree Undergraduate students may seek academic advising from the Mason Care Network.
 Contact information as follows: Mason Care Network Student Union Building 1, Suite 3600 Phone: 703-993-2470 Email: firstname.lastname@example.org Graduate Non-degree students may seek academic advising from the academic department offering their course(s) of interest.